splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-The important parameter to note here is the `clusterMasterRef` field which points to the cluster master of the indexer cluster.
+Note that the `clusterMasterRef` field points to the cluster master of the indexer cluster.
-Having a separate CR for cluster master gives us the control to define a size or StorageClass for the PersistentVolumes of the cluster master
+Having a separate CR for cluster master allows you to define a size or StorageClass for the PersistentVolumes of the cluster master
 different from the indexers:

 ```yaml